Smooth Talk February 15, 2018

 1 Hr., 31 Mins.

-efore 1985’s Smooth Talk, an 18-year-old Laura Dern had yet to announce herself an actress.
+Before 1985’s Smooth Talk, an 18-year-old Laura Dern had yet to announce herself an actress.
 Although she’d made six films previously, only one of them – ‘85’s Mask – had actually allowed her to stretch her performative muscles.
 Understandably, maybe: she was still just the teenage daughter of Hollywood heavy-hitters Diane Ladd and Bruce Dern trying to make it big.
-But when you watch Smooth Talk, which features an almost enervatingly precise leading performance from the budding actress, you wonder why she wasn’t her own regular River Phoenix.
-You
+But when you watch Smooth Talk, which features an almost unnervingly emotionally precise leading performance from the budding actress, you wonder why she wasn’t her own regular River Phoenix.
+You get the sense

 Her desires are typical of a 15-year-old – she wants a boyfriend, she wants to look pretty, she wants to be an adult – but screenwriter Tom Cole renders them with the same seriousness of Virginia Woolf-level longing.
 And Dern, who by turns seems self-possessed and emotionally immature, understands her Connie so deeply that potential triviality’s avoided.